richarddmorey/tweetRcode/README.md

 ![Tweeting text from RStudio](http://richarddmorey.org/content/img/tweetRcode_tweet.gif)

 * **Tweet R code and plots from R.** Highlight R code, select "Tweet R code" from the RStudio addins menu (under tweetRcode), and the package will run the R code and tweet your text/code along with the generated figures.
-Can also autmatically upload a copy to a GitHub gist and link to it.
+Can also automatically upload a copy to a GitHub gist and link to it.

 ![Tweeting code from RStudio](http://richarddmorey.org/content/img/tweetRcode_plot.gif)